pdsfilho/RevitPlugins/README.md

 **Description**<br />
 Welcome to this Revit project!
-Here it is a implementation about a specific element filtering obtaining a parameter's name and value.<br /><br />
+Here it is a implementation about a specific element filter which obtains a parameter's name and value.<br /><br />

 **Instructions**<br />
 * Download the Auxiliary_Files.zip<br />